aarontcopal2/congenial-octo-palm-tree/liver/readme.txt

-67.24% accuracy in neural networks (poor) awaiting results from logistic regression
+67.24% accuracy in neural networks (poor)
+71% accuracy in logistic regression